Neck and Back Pain After Car Accidents

 In addition, different types of damage to the body that often cause back and neck pain can also cause other serious injuries.
 For example, the violent forward and backward motion of the head that causes whiplash can also lead to a concussion.
 That’s why it’s important to get checked out by a doctor even after a minor car accident, especially if you have a burning pain in your neck; upper, lower, or middle back pain; or even just a headache.
 Tell your doctor about every symptom, no matter how minor.

-It’s also common to experience delayed back or neck pain after a car accident.
+It’s common to experience delayed back or neck pain after a car accident.
 Some injuries are immediately obvious, but others can take days or weeks to set in.
 Some injuries heal in time, but others can develop into chronic pain that requires medical treatment for the rest of your life.
+The cost of medical treatment for chronic pain – including back and neck pain – can add up over time.
 These costs should be accounted for in your financial compensation for your car accident, either in a negotiated settlement or a jury verdict.

 An attorney can advocate for full value for your neck or back injury